karlstolley/wsi/syllabus/_weeks/week-09.md

 ---
-theme: "Stability: From Alphas to Betas"
+theme: Shifting Towards Life in Production; from Alphas to Betas
 meetings:
   - agenda:
       - TBD